mdvanes/grunt-kot2html/README.md

 ### Usage Examples

 #### Default Options
-In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+In this example, the sources are files with the .html extension in the `templates` dir and the generated file is `custom-templates.html` in the root dir.

 ```js
 grunt.initConfig({